 What is compound interest?

-It’s interest on interest.
+It’s essentially interest on interest.
 You make an initial deposit into something like a savings account.
 You earn interest which gets added to your deposit.
 Then, you can start earning interest on both your initial deposit and the interest you’ve been paid.
 The cycle continues and this becomes an ongoing, compounding amount.

 Here’s an example of compound interest